chevere/docs/reference/Chevere/Interfaces/Writer/WriterInterface.md

 ### toString()

 Returns the contents written.
-Should not alter the file cursor.
+Must not alter the file cursor.

 ::: tip RETURN
 string